vikeshpandey/vikeshpandey.github.io/machine-learning/introduction.md

- ## Welcome to the world of machine learning.

 Machine learning is a subfield of artificial intelligence.
 Early AI programs typically excelled at just one thing. _Eg: deep blue could play chess at a championship level but that's all it could do._